Doo-Wop & Rock N Roll Legends

-Mingle with the stars with a private meet and greet with these musical legends in an intimate atmosphere with no crowds or long lines.
+Our private meet and greet with these musical legends is a great way to meet these stars in an intimate atmosphere.
 Upgraded tickets available but very limited quantity.
 Take advantage of this once in a lifetime experience.
 Call or click today

 Acts and Performers

 La La Brooks- Original lead singer of The Crystals

 Inducted into the Grammy Hall of Fame and The Vocal Group Hall of Fame, The Crystals were one of the defining girl groups of the 1960s and La La Brooks was the voice of their biggest hits.